UrbsLab/AutoMLPipe-BC/README.md

 # AutoMLPipe-BC Summary
 AutoMLPipe-BC is an automated, rigorous, and largely scikit-learn based machine learning (ML) analysis pipeline for binary classification.
 Adopts current best practices to avoid bias, optimize performance, ensure replicatability, capture complex associations (e.g. interactions and heterogeneity), and enhance interpretability.
-Includes (1) exploratory analysis, (2) data cleaning, (3) partitioning, (4) scaling, (5) imputation, (6) filter-based feature selection, (7) collective feature selection, (8) modeling with 'Optuna' hyperparameter optimization across 13 implemented ML algorithms (including three rule-based machine learning algorithms: ExSTraCS, XCS, and eLCS), (9) testing evaluations with 16 classification metrics, model feature importance estimation, (10) automatically saves all results, models, and publication-ready plots (including proposed composite feature importance plots), (11) non-parametric statistical comparisons across ML algorithms and analyzed datasets, and (12) automatically generated PDF summary reports.
+Includes (1) exploratory analysis, (2) data cleaning, (3) partitioning, (4) scaling, (5) imputation, (6) filter-based feature selection, (7) collective feature selection, (8) modeling with 'Optuna' hyperparameter optimization across 15 implemented ML algorithms (including three rule-based machine learning algorithms: ExSTraCS, XCS, and eLCS), (9) testing evaluations with 16 classification metrics, model feature importance estimation, (10) automatically saves all results, models, and publication-ready plots (including proposed composite feature importance plots), (11) non-parametric statistical comparisons across ML algorithms and analyzed datasets, and (12) automatically generated PDF summary reports.

 We have recently submitted a publication introducting and applying this pipeline.
 We will have a preprint posted for citation soon.

 # Overview
 This AutoML tool empowers anyone with a basic understanding of python to easily run a comprehensive and customizable machine learning analysis.
 Unlike most other AutoML tools, AutoMLPipe-BC was designed as a framework to rigorously apply and compare a variety of ML modeling algorithms and collectively learn from them as opposed to simply identifying a best performing model and/or attempting to evolutionarily optimize the analysis pipeline itself.
 Instead, its design focused on automating (1) application of best practices in data science and ML for binary classification, (2) avoiding potential sources of bias (e.g. by conducting data transformations, imputation, and feature selection within distinct CV partitions), (3) providing transparency in the modeling and evaluation of models, (4) the detection and characterization of complex patterns of association (e.g. interactions and heterogeneity), (5) generation of publication-ready plots/figures, and (6) generation of a PDF summary report for quick interpretation.
 Overall, the goal of this pipeline is to provide an interpretable framework to learn from the data as well as the strengths and weaknesses of the ML algorithms or as a baseline to compare other AutoML strategies.

-The following 13 ML modeling algorithms are currently included as options: 1.
+The following 15 ML modeling algorithms are currently included as options: 1.
 Naive Bayes (NB), 2.
 Logistic Regression (LR), 3.
 Decision Tree (DT), 4.
 Random Forest (RF), 5.
 Gradient Boosting (GB), 6.
 XGBoost (XGB), 7.
 LGBoost (LGB), 8.
-Support Vector Machine (SVM), 9.
-Artificial Neural Network (ANN), 10.
-K-Nearest Neighbors (k-NN), 11.
-Eductional Learning Classifier System (eLCS), 12.
-'X' Classifier System (XCS), and 13.
+CatBoost (CGB), 9.
+Support Vector Machine (SVM), 10.
+Artificial Neural Network (ANN), 11.
+K-Nearest Neighbors (k-NN), 12.
+Genetic Programming, 13.
+Eductional Learning Classifier System (eLCS), 14.
+'X' Classifier System (XCS), and 15.
 Extended Supervised Tracking and Classifying System (ExSTraCS).
 Classification-relevant hyperparameter values and ranges have been included for the (Optuna-driven) automated hyperparameter sweep.

 This pipeline does NOT: (1) conduct feature engineering, or feature construction, (2) conduct feature encoding (e.g. apply one-hot-encoding to categorical features, or numerically encode text-based feature values), (3) account for bias in data collection, or (4) conduct anything beyond simple data cleaning (i.e. it only removes instances with no class label, or where all features are missing).
 These elements should be conducted externally at the discretion of the user.